How to format your mss once accepted

 Now, a word about line length.
 It is quite possible that some of your lines will not fit in a single line in a book.
 We do all sorts of clever things to make long lines fit, but sometimes, it simply cannot be done.
 Be prepared to work with us on this.
 You can’t fight physics.
 Sometimes, too long is just too long.

-7. If a poem has a title, the title MUST be formatted as a Heading Style.
-Yes, this is the same rule as General Rule 2. above.
-But read on…
+2. If a poem has a title, the title MUST be formatted as a Heading Style.

 If a poem does NOT have a title, you should